Table of Contents (click to expand)

 Einstein played a significant role in the development of quantum theory, though he had reservations about its philosophical implications.
 His debates with Niels Bohr, particularly over quantum entanglement, are famous.

 In addition to his scientific achievements, Einstein was known for his advocacy for education, civil rights, pacifism, zionism, and his cautioning against the development of nuclear weapons.
 He was offered the presidency of Israel in 1952, though he declined, citing that he lacked the necessary people skills.

 Christopher Michael Langan (IQ Score: 190-210)

-Christopher Langan, born in San Francisco, California, began speaking at the age of 6 months and taught himself to read at just 3.
+Christopher Langan had a challenging upbringing.
+He was born in San Francisco, California.
+He came from a troubled family and faced financial difficulties, which made it difficult for him to access higher education in his early years.
+Despite these obstacles, Langan’s intellect was evident from an early age.
+He began speaking at the age of 6 months and taught himself to read at just 3.
+He displayed an innate aptitude for a wide range of subjects.
 Langan has achieved the perfect SAT score, even though he fell asleep during the exam!
 He is often hailed as the “smartest man in America.”
-He has also developed a theory called the “Cognitive-Theoretical Model of the Universe,” which is essentially concerned with “the relationship between mind and reality.”

 Kim Ung-Yong (IQ Score: 210)